 Your dentist will complete a comprehensive periodontal and radiographic examination of your teeth, to determine that osseous resective surgery is the proper form of treatment for your condition.

-The surgery is performed under local anesthesia.
+The surgery is performed under local anaesthesia.
 There is no pain during the procedure and patients are often awake.
 For anxious patients, sedation may be considered.
 The gum tissue is cut and pulled away from the teeth, allowing the dentist to remove the plaque that has adhered to the roots of the teeth.
 This procedure sounds and feels like a deep cleaning.
 The bone is then gently reshaped to eliminate pockets and the gum tissue is put back in place.
 At the end of the procedure, stitches will be placed.
 Gauze will be placed over the site for five minutes until the bleeding stops.

 Bleeding is usually not a problem after surgery, especially if the patient avoids alcohol, hot fluids, aspirin and aggressive rinsing in the first post-operative day.
 If you experience minor bleeding, be reassured that this will stop with time.
 If you experience major, uncontrollable bleeding and your mouth is filling with blood, then you must see your dentist immediately.

 In some cases swelling is to be expected.
 To help alleviate this, ice packs may be applied to the outside of the face over the area of surgery half an hour on, half an hour off, for the first 3 or 4 hours.